-- h.
-Instructions on how to apply for financial assistance - Instructions on how to obtain a copy of the bill in the patient's primary language - Notification that physician services will be billed separately, if applicable - 2.
-Provides instructions to patients on how to contact a billing representative that has the authority to do the following within five business days of being contacted by the patient or patient representative: - a.
-Initiate an investigation into errors on a bill - Review, negotiate, and offer a price adjustment or debt forgiveness based on hospital policy - c.
-Establish a payment plan - 3.
-Does NOT take legal action against patients for late or insufficient payment.
+- Instructions on how to apply for financial assistance, if applicable - Instructions in the patient's preferred language on how to obtain a written translation or oral interpretation of the bill - Notification that physician services will be billed separately, if applicable - 2.
+Provides instructions to patients on how to contact a billing representative with: - Access to an interpretation service to communicate in the patient's preferred language, and - Authority to do all of the following within 10 business days of being contacted by the patient or patient representative: - i.
+Initiate an investigation into errors on a bill - ii.
+Offer a price adjustment or debt forgiveness based on hospital policy - iii.
+Offer a payment plan - Does NOT take legal action against patients for late or insufficient payment.

-Download the complete 2022 Leapfrog Hospital Survey scoring algorithms document at Hospital Scoring and Results webpage.
+Download the complete Leapfrog Hospital Survey scoring algorithms document at Hospital Scoring and Results webpage.